Aleksandar Kostoski

 Aleksandar Kostoski (Александар Костоски; born 5 March 1988) is a Macedonian professional basketball player.
-He currently plays for Pelister.
+He plays played for Sokoli 1933.
 He is also a member of the Macedonian national team.

 Pro career

 Kostoski started his pro career with French team Pau Orthez in 2004.

 National team

 Kostoski has also been a member of the Macedonian national basketball team since 2004, when he represented Macedonia at the FIBA Europe Under-16 Championship.
 He has competed with the team at all FIBA levels of U16, U18, U20, even the Senior team.
 In the qualification games of the FIBA EuroBasket 2011 qualification, Kostoski was a member of the squad.

 Aleksandar Kostoski was a candidate for the Macedonian national basketball team for the 2012 FIBA World Olympic Qualifying Tournament in Caracas, Venezuela.
 According to the Coach Marjan Lazovski, Kostoski, along with Kiril Nikolovski and Bojan Trajkovski are likely to be the newest additions to the final team.

 On 29 August 2018 he signed with Macedonian basketball club Gostivar.